Best Sony headphones Android Central 2021

 Best bass: Sony WH-XB900N

 Beyond the bass, the WH-XB900N over-ear headphones are extremely comfortable.
-The ear cups are big and extend deep and the headband feels like a pillow, making them comfortable to wear for hours.
-Clamping force isn't too strong so it won't feel like the headphones are crushing your head.
+The ear cups are big and extend deep, and the headband feels like a pillow, making them comfortable to wear for hours.
+In addition, the clamping force isn't too strong, so it won't feel like the headphones are crushing your head.

 Battery life is excellent with up to 30 hours of uptime, matching their ANC brother the WH-1000XM3.
 That's not the only component the WH-XB900N shares with the WH-1000XM3; the XB900N also have USB-C for charging.
 You'll also get quick charging which will net you 60 minutes of listening time with a 10-minute charge.

 - Dark, bass-heavy sound signature